jaydeepbariya-dev/problem-solving-dsa/Maths/Questions.md

-1. Number system
-2. Conversion from decimal to other number system
+1. Conversion from decimal to other number system
-3. Conversion from other number system to decimal
+2. Conversion from other number system to decimal
-4. Digit extraction
+3. Digit extraction
-5. Digit formation from front and back
+4. Digit formation from front and back
-6. Reverse a Number
+5. Reverse a Number
-7. Find even odd
+6. Find even odd
-8. Find Power of a number
+7. Find Power of a number
-9. Fast exponentiation
+8. Fast exponentiation
-10. count digits
+9. count digits
-11. count digits using log
+10. count digits using log
-12. Armstrong Number
+11. Armstrong Number
-13. Pallindrome Number
+12. Pallindrome Number
-14. Print all divisors
+13. Print all divisors
-15. Check if Number is Prime
+14. Check if Number is Prime
-16. Sieve Algorithm
+15. Sieve Algorithm
-17. Newton Raphson Algorithm for square root
+16. Newton Raphson Algorithm for square root
-18. Greatest Common Divisor
+17. Greatest Common Divisor
-19. Euclidian GCD Algorithm
+18. Euclidian GCD Algorithm
-20. lcm of two numbers
+19. lcm of two numbers
-21. factorial of a number
+20. factorial of a number
-22. find trailing zeros in a factorial
+21. find trailing zeros in a factorial